-Students should have passed National 5 P.E. at a minimum A pass and should be sitting English at National 5 or Higher.
+Students should have passed National 5 P.E.

 This course is suitable for students who have an interest and enthusiasm for developing their physical and performance skills, and who want to pursue a career in Physical education or to broaden their learning experience.